pingcap/docs/v3.0/reference/tools/data-migration/upgrade.md

 ### Main changes

-Starting from this release, TiDB DM checks all configurations rigorously.
+Starting from this release, DM checks all configurations strictly.
 Unrecognized configuration triggers an error.
 This is to ensure that users always know exactly what the configuration is.

 ### Upgrade notes

 Before starting the DM-master or DM-worker, ensure that the obsolete configuration information has been deleted and there are no redundant configuration items.

 Otherwise, the starting might fail.
-In this situation, you can delete the redundant configuration based on the failure information.
-These are two possible redundant configurations:
+In this situation, you can delete the deprecated configuration based on the failure information.
+These are two possible deprecated configurations:

 - `meta-file` in `dm-worker.toml`
 - `server-id` in `mysql-instances` in `task.yaml`